What Is Forex Trading and How Does It Work?

 What is the CFD trading meaning in simple terms?

-CFD trading is when you speculate on whether the price of the asset will increase in value or decrease.
+CFD trading is when you speculate on whether the price of the asset will rise or fall.
 With CFD trading, you don’t actually own the asset.